Davyd11/davyd11.github.io/src/pages/posts/AboutMe.md

 # Welcome to my blog!

-Hi, my name is David Puente and I'm a software developer and a cibersecurity researcher.
+Hi, my name is David Puente and I'm a software developer and a cibersecurity researcher ⚇.

 <!-- Do variables work {frontmatter.value * 2}? -->